garghg/PyFaceRecGUI/README.md

 - PyQt5
 - python 3.9.0

-## Setup

-To run the application, follow these steps:

-1. Install the required dependencies mentioned above.
-2. Run face_recognition_module.py to start the face recognition code.
-3. Run gui_rec.py and start running the GUI respectively.

 ## Usage

 1. Run face_recognition_module.py to load the face recognition code in memory for GUI to use.